Trek Mania 2.0 got off to a shaky start with 1979’s “Star Trek: The Motion Picture.”

-“The Wrath of Khan” saved the day.
+“The Wrath of Khan” followed that bloated adventure and saved the franchise.
 “The Voyage Home” proved consistently hilarious, even to non-Trekkies.
 The 2009 “Star Trek” reboot showed the saga could continue with young blood.

 And “Star Trek V: The Final Frontier” told us Williams Shatner shouldn’t be put in charge of any “Trek” feature.

 So what about “Star Trek III: The Search for Spock?”